MinaProtocol/MIPs/MIPS/mip-zkapps.md

 transactions and stores in its state
 * The election commission can use the zkapp to generate transactions that commits to the latest vote count (what it has recorded so far)
-* After the voting window closes, the election commision can commit to the final vote count.
+* After the voting window closes, the election commission can commit to the final vote count.
 * The "count votes" method can be called at any moment